girlscript/winter-of-contributing/Interview_Preparation/top_algos.md

-# List of top 10 algorithms in Interview Questions
+# List of top 10 algorithms frequently asked in Interviews
 ## Topics :

 1. Graph